Tetris Worlds

 Tetris Worlds is a version of the video game Tetris.
 Originally released in 2001 for Microsoft Windows and Game Boy Advance, it was later released for Xbox, GameCube, and PlayStation 2 in 2002.
-In 2003, an Xbox Live version and a single-disc compilation version (which included this game and Star Wars: The Clone Wars) were released for the Xbox.
+In 2003, an Xbox Live version titled Tetris Worlds Online and a single-disc compilation version (bundled alongside Star Wars: The Clone Wars) were released for the Xbox.
 The latter was bundled with Xbox systems.

 The platform-specific versions of Tetris Worlds were developed by three different companies.
 Blue Planet Software developed the PC and PlayStation 2 versions, Radical Entertainment developed the GameCube and Xbox versions, and 3d6 Games developed the Game Boy Advance version.
 All versions were published by THQ under license from The Tetris Company.
-Tetris Worlds was THQ's first Tetris game, the company later published Tetris Elements for the PC and Mac and Tetris Evolution for the Xbox 360.
-The PC, PlayStation 2, Xbox and GameCube versions all feature a distinct whispering female voice (Kimerly Unger, credited as eKim) as the announcer.
+Tetris Worlds was THQ's first Tetris game.
+The company later published Tetris Advance also for the Game Boy Advance, Tetris Elements for Windows and Mac OS X, and Tetris Evolution for the Xbox 360.
+Every version except for Game Boy Advance features a distinctly whispering female voice (Kimberly Unger, credited as eKim) as the announcer.
 The game has been translated into French, German, Italian, Spanish and Japanese.